nymea/nymea-wiki/Configuration.md

 --------------------------------------------

 ## Global settings
-The guh package provides a `guhd.conf` file, which defines the settings for the daemon and can be found in:
+The guh package provides a `/etc/guh/guhd.conf` file, which defines the settings for the guh server and can be found in:

+> **Note:** you have to restart the guhd to apply the changes in this file.

     $ cat /etc/guh/guhd.conf

     [JSONRPC]
-    port=1234
-    interfaces="lo","all"
+    port=2222
+    interfaces="lo", "all"
     ip="IPv4", "IPv6"

-    [Webserver]
-    port=3000
+    [WebServer]
+    port=3333
     https=false
+    publicFolder=/usr/share/guh-webinterface/public

+    [WebSocketServer]
+    https=false
+    port=4444

+    [SSL-Configuration]
     certificate=/etc/ssl/certs/guhd-certificate.crt
     certificate-key=/etc/ssl/private/guhd-certificate.key
-    publicFolder=/usr/share/guh-webinterface/public

     [GPIO]
     rf433rx=27
     rf433tx=22

 --------------------------------------------

-> **Note:** you have to restart the server to apply the changes

 In the `JSONRPC` section are the settings for the TCP interface of the JSON-RPC API: